 We applied those target asset allocations to the expectations in the Gabriel, Roeder, Smith & Company survey of eight major national investment consultants and forecasters.
-Given the brevity of the descriptions of the asset classes identified, our mapping of these ten asset classes to the investment consultant's asset classes may not be exact.
+Given the brevity of the descriptions of the asset classes identified, our mapping of these three asset classes to the investment consultant's asset classes may not be exact.

 We applied the investment consultants' expected returns.
 We replaced the investment consultants' respective inflation assumptions with 2.25%, our preferred assumption based on the inflation forecasters' expectations presented above.
-We reduced the respective forecasts by the expected investment-related expenses and added alpha for active management (above expected passive management expenses) back in as permitted and limited by ASOP No. 27.
+We reduced the respective forecasts by a reasonable level of passive investment-related expenses as expected by ASOP No. 27.
 This process results in normalized expected returns for any one given year in the forecast horizon (called the expected arithmetic return).